 top of page

-Screening Report
+Screening Reports

 What is a Screening Report?

-All Screening reports are prepared to ensure independence, objectivity, and impartiality.
+Screening reports are advisory reports provided at an early stage in a potential claim.
 These preliminary, pre-litigation reports are shorter and more focused, making them efficient and more cost-effective by:

 • Providing an early indication of case strength for funding and strategy decisions